Guide to what’s on in London in September 2019

 - 6 – 14 September : Charlton & Woolwich Free Film Festival

 Eight day film festival offers free screenings in Charlton and Woolwich.
-In various locations including Severndroog Castle and more TBA.
+In various locations including Severndroog Castle, Charlton House, The White Swan, St George’s Garrison Church, The Reach, The Thames-Side Studios and more.
 Nearest stations: Charlton or Woolwich.
 For more information and listings, visit the CWFFF website.

 - 7 September : Thank You For Having Us